Walmart employees nationwide to receive bonuses up to $1,000

 LO: 50°

-Starting today, Walmart employees across the country, including Kern County, will receive bonuses up to $1,000.
+Starting today, Walmart employees across the country will receive bonuses up to $1,000.

 A press release states that employees could get a one-time bonus of up to $1,000 and a fourth-quarter bonus based on their store's sales performance.